Easy Vanilla Cake

 Recipe Card

-Vanilla Cake is a CLASSIC cake recipe made with vanilla extract and topped with buttercream frosting!
-A simple layer cake for any occasion!
+Vanilla Cake is a CLASSIC cake recipe made with rich vanilla flavor and topped with a creamy frosting, ready in under 60 minutes!
+Try today!

 Yield 12 servings